Aeroposta Argentina: The Pueyrredón consortium

-When, in 1936, new financial difficulties threatened the operations of the line, a new group of Argentine businessmen, headed by Dr. Ernesto Pueyrredón formed a consortium which acquired 97% stake in the company, which ultimately rests with nationals.
-Officials of the Directorate General of Civil Aviation and by Decree 99,184 of 1 February 1937, authorized the company to extend its flights departing from Buenos Aires and replaces the cash grant and fuel for a monthly contribution of $1.50 per every mile flown for the trip.
+In 1936, when renewed financial difficulties threatened the airline’s operations, a group of Argentine businessmen led by Ernesto Pueyrredón formed a consortium that acquired 97 per cent of the company’s shares, transferring control to domestic ownership.
+Following a proposal by officials of the Directorate General of Civil Aviation, Decree No. 99,184 of 1 February 1937 authorised the company to extend its services from Buenos Aires and replaced the previous cash and fuel subsidies with a monthly payment of 1.50 pesos for each mile flown.

-In this new contract, which provided for a period of 10 years, the Company must make a 50% discount in the price of tickets for Posts and Telegraphs and the Aeronautics Directorate, had seats available, and reserve up to 2 kg charging for official correspondence, to be carried free of charge and commitment to renew the existing flight material.
+Under the new ten-year contract, the company was required to offer a 50 per cent discount on ticket prices for personnel of the postal and telegraph services and the aeronautics directorate, subject to seat availability.
+It was also obliged to reserve space for up to 2 kg of official correspondence to be carried without charge and to renew its existing fleet.

-In a pivot to Germany, the company bought the first three Junkers Trimotor Ju 52/3m in 1937, registered LV-AAB "Patagonia", LV-BAB "Pampa" and LV-CAB "Tierra del Fuego", plus spare parts, BMW engines and Lorenz and Telefunken radios, in order to modernize its operating equipment.
-German Lufthansa and other personnel were recruited for flight and maintenance training operating from the Quilmes aerodrome, where, in October of that year, the first regular flights between Buenos Aires and Rio Grande were started, on board the "Patagonia".
-They were piloted by Paul Selvetti Rohlandt and the Argentines Gross and Irigoyen.
+In 1937, the company purchased three Junkers Ju 52/3m aircraft, registered LV-AAB (Patagonia), LV-BAB (Pampa) and LV-CAB (Tierra del Fuego), together with spare parts, BMW engines and Lorenz and Telefunken radio equipment, as part of a fleet modernisation programme.
+Personnel from Lufthansa and other German organisations were engaged to provide flight and maintenance training at Quilmes Aerodrome, where, in October of that year, the first regular services between Buenos Aires and Río Grande were operated with Patagonia, flown by Paul Selvetti Rohlandt and Argentine pilots Gross and Irigoyen.

-In April 1938, another decree authorizing Aeroposta Argentina S.A. to combine the national and international operating with Air France and Condor Ltda Union in December 1939 decree changing the frequency Buenos Aires – Rio Gallegos and Rio Grande.
+In April 1938, a decree authorised Aeroposta Argentina S.A. to coordinate its national and international operations with Air France and Condor Ltda.
+A further decree in December 1939 modified the service frequency on the Buenos Aires–Río Gallegos and Buenos Aires–Río Grande routes.

-Pressure from the United States, its entry into the Second World War, to the closure of Syndicate Condor, Lufthansa subsidiary in Brazil, Bolivia and Peru, Aeroposta in this situation the opportunity to acquire two Junkers Ju 52, the LV-AAJ "Ibaté" in Brazil, in April 1942 and LV-AAN 'Quichua' in Bolivia, in June 1943 and completed a fleet of five in June 1952.
+Following pressure from the United States after its entry into the Second World War, Syndicato Condor, a Lufthansa subsidiary operating in Brazil, Bolivia and Peru, ceased operations.
+In this context, Aeroposta Argentina acquired two additional Junkers Ju 52 aircraft: LV-AAJ Ibaté in Brazil in April 1942 and LV-AAN Quichua in Bolivia in June 1943, bringing its Ju 52 fleet to five aircraft by June 1952.

 Competitors

-Similar service was later offered by airlines created by the Argentine Air Force, which in the early 1940s established LASO (Línea Aérea Sud Oeste) and LANE (Línea Aérea Nordeste), which later became LADE (Líneas Aéreas del Estado) in 1945.
+Similar services were later provided by airlines established by the Argentine Air Force, which in the early 1940s created LASO (Línea Aérea Sudoeste) and LANE (Línea Aérea Noreste).
+These airlines were reorganised as Líneas Aéreas del Estado (LADE) in 1945.

-In 1946, the Government of Argentina created the "Sociedades Mixtas", they were: Aeroposta, A.L.F.A.
-(Aviación del Litoral Fluvial Argentino), Z.O.N.D.A. (that replaced Panagra) and FAMA (Flota Aérea Mercante Argentina) which was to be the first Argentine airline to fly intercontinentally.
-In 1950 and due to new regulations the private shares were no longer permitted in air-services so all of them, except LADE (Líneas Aéreas del Estado) merged into the Argentine flag carrier Aerolíneas Argentinas.
+In 1946, the Argentine government established mixed-ownership airlines (sociedades mixtas), including Aeroposta, ALFA (Aviación del Litoral Fluvial Argentino), ZONDA (which replaced Panagra) and FAMA (Flota Aérea Mercante Argentina), which was intended to operate intercontinental services.
+In 1950, new regulations prohibiting private shareholdings in air transport companies led to the merger of these airlines into the state flag carrier Aerolíneas Argentinas, with the exception of Líneas Aéreas del Estado (LADE).